Doctor of Education with a concentration in Advanced Educational Leadership

 Length: 60 credit hours.
 May be completed in as little as 3 years.

-Results: Doctor of Education degree.
+Results: Doctor of Education in Advanced Educational Leadership degree.
 The Certificate of Advanced Graduate Studies (CAGS) is awarded after completion of 30 credit hours.
 The Doctor of Education degree is awarded after completion of 60 credit hours.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule